On distribution of the depth index on perfect matchings: Background

 Intertwining number and depth-index satisfy the following identity. \begin{theorem}\cite[Theorem~1]{GeometricInterpretationIntertwiningNumber} For any set partition $A\in\Pi_n$, we have \end{theorem}

-We are interested in the distribution of the depth-index on perfect matchings on $[2n]$. \begin{example} For partition $\pi=1378|26|45$ as in Figure~\ref{fig:extended_arc_diagram_example}, $\inumber(\pi)$ is the number of crossings in the extended arc diagram, thus we have $\inumber(\pi)=8$.
+We are interested in the distribution of the depth-index on perfect matchings on $[2n]$. \begin{example} For the set partition $\pi=1378|26|45$ as in Figure~\ref{fig:extended_arc_diagram_example}, the number of crossings in the extended arc diagram is $\inumber(\pi)=8$.
 The number of arcs in $\pi$ is $5$, the only arc of nonzero depth is $(4,5)$ with $\depth((4,5))=2$, and we have

 Hence, by definition we have